jaimejim/draft-coap-mud/draft-jimenez-t2trg-mud-coap.md

 This brings us to the third problem, which is that the MUD file is somewhat static on a web server and out of the usual interaction patterns towards a device.
 In CoAP properties that are intrinsic to a device (e.g. sensing information) or configuration information (e.g. lwm2m objects used for management) are hosted by the device too, even if they could be replicated by a cloud server.

-# MUD on CoAP
+# MUD architecture using CoAP

 {{!RFC8520}} allows a Thing to use the CoAP protocol scheme on the MUD URL.
 In this document we modify slightly the architecture.
 The components are:

 - A URL using the "coaps://" scheme that can be used to locate a description;
-- the description itself, including how it is interpreted, which is now hosted on the thing under the path "/.well-known/core" and
+- the description itself, including how it is interpreted, which is now hosted and linked from "/.well-known/core" and
-- a means for local network management systems to retrieve the mud description
+- a means for local network management systems to retrieve the MUD description
 - which is hosted by the Thing itself acting as CoAP MUD File Server.

 ~~~